 Temporary Transit Location or UN Refugee Camp

-Instead of designating Camp Liberty as a refugee camp, the camp has been illegally designated a “temporary transit location - TTL” to cover up the appalling lack of minimum standards for a refugee camp and violation of laws and regulations related to refugees and asylum seekers.
+Instead of designating Camp Liberty as a refugee camp, the camp was illegally designated a “temporary transit location - TTL” to cover up the appalling lack of minimum standards for a refugee camp and violation of laws and regulations related to refugees and asylum seekers.
 The term TTL applies to a camp which has a several-day or several-week passage for transferring refugees to third countries.